glennhenry/Majapahit-Online-Server/docs/src/content/docs/intro.md

 10. `http://api.playerio.com/api` -> `http://127.0.0.1:8080/api`.

 :::note
 `MOKV-Kongregate.swf` and `API_AS3_Local.swf` aren't edited yet, this is because we don't use the Kong version.
-I don't know what makes it differ with the `MOKV.swf`, but the Kong version is 10 KB smaller.
+There is presumably little difference with the original version as their size don't differ by much.
+The loading screen
 :::

 Additionally for PlayerIO bridge `flashbridge/1.swf`: